A Child's Christmas in Wales: Publishing history

-On his 1952 tour of America, Thomas was visited at the Chelsea Hotel by college graduates Barbara Holdridge and Marianne Roney, who believed that there were commercial possibilities in the United States for recordings of poetry.
+On his 1952 tour of America, Thomas was visited at the Chelsea Hotel by college graduates Barbara Cohen and Marianne Roney, who believed that there were commercial possibilities in the United States for recordings of poetry.
 After previously finding little interest from American backers in medieval music and Shakespeare recitals, the women had turned to the recording of contemporary authors reading their own works.
 Thomas agreed to making a 45-minute LP record and an initial fee of $500 for the first 1,000 records sold and a 10% royalty thereafter.
 Holdridge and Mantell were unable to find an interested publishing company.
 They were forced to pay Thomas the initial fee, and a contract for that purpose was drawn up between Thomas and Caedmon Records, the women's company.

 On 22 February 1952, Thomas recorded five of his poems: "In the white giant's thigh", "Fern Hill", "Do not go gentle into that good night", "Ballad of the Long-legged Bait", and "Ceremony After a Fire Raid".
 When they asked him what he would use to fill up the LP's B-side, rather than more poetry, Thomas preferred a story.
 He could not remember its actual title and said that he wanted to read, as he phrased it, "A Child's Christmas in Wales".
 On the day of recording, Thomas arrived at the studio without a copy of his story.
 A copy of Harper's Bazaar from 1950 containing the text had to be found for his reading.
 Roney later stated that she believed Thomas may have been drunk during the recording.
 It sold modestly at first, going on to become one of his most loved works and launching Caedmon into being a successful company.

 One year after making this recording, Thomas died in New York aged 39.
 In 1954, the story was first published in book format as part of the American pressing of "Quite early one morning" and published the following year under its own title, A Child's Christmas in Wales.